dunstad/ALGSC/README.md

 Start the server with ```npm start``` from the server folder.

+The default port is 2567, but can be changed in the server's settings.json.

 ### client

 Run the client with ```npm run now``` from the client folder.